LittleKai29/LRU_cache/README.md

 Start Replicas: In separate terminals or as background processes, run:

 ./build/cache_server /path/to/replica_config.cfg
-Use code with caution.
-Bash

 Start Primary: In a separate terminal or as a background process, run:

 ./build/cache_server /path/to/primary_config.cfg
-Use code with caution.
-Bash

 (The server will look for the specified config file.
 If no argument is given, it defaults to cache_config.cfg in the current directory).

 Usage / Interaction